 About Public Rights of Way

-Norfolk County Council manages approximately 2,400 miles of Public Rights of Way consisting of footpaths, bridleways, restricted byways and byways open to all traffic.
+We manage approximately 2,400 miles of Public Rights of Way consisting of footpaths, bridleways, restricted byways and byways open to all traffic.

 A Public Right of Way is a route over which the public have the right to pass and re-pass.
 All Public Rights of Way are highways and are protected by highway law and other legislation.
 The land over which the Public Right of Way runs is usually private land; the surface of the path is maintained by us as the highway authority, but the subsoil remains the property of the landowner.